Maximum Attendance: 25

 7:00 AM + Breakfast on your own in the hotel

-4:40 PM We will then head back to Roseburg for a little downtime at the hotel before heading out to dinner at True Kitchen.
+6:00 PM We will have downtime at the hotel before heading out to dinner.

 Wednesday, August 4